A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 As the largest such correction arises from the most massive particle, begin by considering $e_3$, the tau.
 First note that introduction of a mass dependency for the matrices $\Ke$ implies that the bosons associated with the colour-neutrality-preserving co-ordinate transformation are no longer parameterless, and may therefore carry momentum in the higher-order diagrams.
 They must therefore be represented explicitly as per \fref{fig:ActionOfKcorr}.

 By construction these bosons only interact at the boundary of the transformed co-ordinate patch, and are consequently both foreground and massless.
-Let the diagrams of \fref{fig:ActionOfKcorr}(i)-(iii), having two co-ordinate transformation bosons, be termed ``first order'', and for now ignore diagrams having four co-ordinate transformation bosons (``second order'').
+Let the diagrams of \fref{fig:ActionOfKcorr}(i)-(iii), having two co-ordinate transformation bosons, be termed ``first order'', and for now ignore diagrams having four co-ordinate transformation bosons (``second order'') or more.

 Regarding the two co-ordinate transformation bosons of \fref{fig:ActionOfKcorr}(i)-(ii), their vertex factors are incorporated into the leading order matrix $\K$.
 Integration over their degrees of freedom then yields a factor per diagram of $(4\pi)^{-2}$ [not $(2\pi)^{-2}$, as they are not self-dual and thus their loop is less symmetric than that for the photon].
-Note that \fref{fig:ActionOfKcorr}(ii) counts as a loop diagram as there are implicit gluon-mediated couplings between the preonic constituents of the lepton, which are massless over the length-scale involved [$\ILO{\mc{L}_\QL}$] and complete closure of the loop.
+Note that \fref{fig:ActionOfKcorr}(ii) counts as a loop diagram as there are implicit massless gluon-mediated couplings between the preonic constituents of the lepton which complete closure of the loop.

 Recognising that the leading term calculation does not perform any net colour mixing beyond the unmodified, constant factors of $\K^4$, the resulting factor of $2\cdot(4\pi)^{-2}$ does not appear in the leading term calculation.
 Its effect is seen only on the diagrams in $\Delta_\taue(m_\tau)$, where it represents variations in colour mixing relative to $\K^4$, and multiplies any correction to $\K^4$ by a factor of $2\cdot(4\pi)^{-2}$.